oneeve8/kobble-data/content/How to Pray the Rosary.md

 Glory Be to the Father,
 and to the Son,
 and to the Holy Spirit
-As it was in the beginning, is now
+As it was in the beginning, is now and ever shall be, world without end Amen.
-Amen.
 :::
 ::: slide